Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 	$ cut -f1 wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements | uniq

 The `uniq` command looks for runs of identical elements.
 Let's `sort` the list first before running `uniq`.
-Bash has a command for that, and we can chain together multiple commands using `|` (*pipe*).
+Bash has a command for that, and we can chain together multiple commands using `|`.

 	$ cut -f1 wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements | sort | uniq

 ## Finding things in files and directories

-Use `grep` to find information about specific chromosomes in the file.
+What if we only wanted the lines that matched a specific chromsome?
+Use `grep` to search input for particular patterns.
 We can output the contents of the file to the screen, and then search that output for lines that match chromosome X.

 	$ cat wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements | grep chrX

-***Exercise***: Do the same for chromosome 1.
-What happens?
+***Exercise***: Search for the chromsome 1 instead of chromosome X. What happens?

+Why do we get chromsome 1, 10, 11, 12, etc?
+Use the `-w` flag to get full words!

 We can use more complex patterns with `grep` (and other tools) by using *regular expressions*.
 For example, to find both chromosome X and Y:

 	$ cat wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements | grep chr[XY]

-If we want to be sure that we are ignoring lines that might
-use find to locate all of the .csv files in your home directory

-use find + grep to find all of the python files that use the BeautifulSoup library

 ## Loops

-Perhaps we want to extract only the information for the X chromosome from every file.
-We therefore want to repeat the same command multiple times with different input.
+Perhaps we want to extract only the information for the X and Y chromosome from every file.
+Or we want to run a different analysis on every file.
+We want to repeat the same command multiple times with different input.

 	$ for i in 1 2 3 B B 4
 	> do